icaroribeiro/hash-code-challenge/README.md

 ### 6.1 Microservice 1

 (P.S.
-These tests involve removing the record related to the promotion of discounted dates from the test database if it already exists).
+These tests involve removing the record related to the promotion of discounted dates from the test database if it already exists.)

 ### 6.1.1 Services